 The Mises Institute now has numerous scholars who write, teach and speak in order to educate other Austrian economists, economists in general, the public, professors, students (both undergraduate and graduate), including high school students.
 What the Mises Institute is now and what it now does most likely is beyond any dreams that Lew Rockwell had in the 1980s.
 In addition to everything else, on-line teachings are available for all who want to learn about many and numerous subjects.
 Who could have known about on-line teachings in the 1980s!

 I not only continue to learn from the Austrian economists and liberty teachers but personally know many of them.
 Each has a passion to teach others.
 But having passions to teach others can be dangerous, if the passions are not teaching truths.
 In my opinion, one of the most important aspects of the Mises Institute is that so many students have been taught by these Austrians over the years at the Mises Institute, across the U.S. and around the world.
 For example, each July scholars at the Mises Institute teach students for a week at Mises University.
 These students are not attending to get a certificate or other acknowledgement.
-They are there to learn and to debate and converse with other students.
+They are there to learn and to debate and converse with other students, and learn truths.

 I write the above to ask you, including those who know me personally or are colleagues of mine, to consider supporting the Mises Institute.
 The Mises Institute is not only using technology to teach and reach people but also using conferences, seminars, writings, etc. I have a passion to further the teachings of sound economics and the implications of bad economics to as many as can be reached.
 I personally do not know of a better way to do this than through the Mises Institute.